agmcfarland/FluPipeline/README.md

 ```

-Check how many samples have finished/are running/are errored out
+Check how many samples have finished/are running/are errored out.

 ```
 cd /data/FluPipeline